 5) Run Standard Chartered half marathon

-Moving along, 2019 can only get better right?
+Moving along, the year can only get better right?
 Could time prove me right?
 I need the constant reminder to be patient, trusting myself and trusting that life would work itself out.
-Then when I look back, I would see how the dots get connected where everything makes sense again.
+So when I look back one day, I can see how the dots connect where everything makes sense again.